 In 2013, Apple announced that it had sent out 7.4 trillion push notifications.
 Since then, the number of notifications hasn’t dropped.
 In fact, it’s only risen.

-The reason for that is because people have come to rely on these notifications.
+The reason for that is that people have come to rely on these notifications.
 Push notifications give us a great deal of relevant information at a glance: we’ve gotten a new email, someone has liked our Facebook status, another person just started following us on Instagram, etc. The moment our phone chirps to alert us of a new notification, we stop what we’re doing to find out what our Android or iPhone has to tell us.
 It’s why a 2016 Deloitte study revealed that people look at their phones 47 times a day on average (that number jumps to 82 times if that person is in a younger demographic).

 It’s a terrifying scenario: a truck driver receives a push notification while he’s traveling.
 He picks up his phone to look at it for a second.
 That second is enough to distract him.
 The truck driver plows into the car ahead of him, causing a deadly chain reaction that claims the lives of several motorists.

 Construction zones aren’t immune from the perils of push notifications, either.
 While there might not be motorists or traffic in those areas, there’s heavy equipment.
 Employees using those machines could cause serious damage if their attention is diverted.
-Even an employee on the ground could be in danger if he or she checks notifications at the wrong time.
+Even an employee on the ground could be in danger if he or she check notifications at the wrong time.

 The Benefits of Eliminating Phone Alerts in Work Zones